- How is non-Hodgkin lymphoma treated?

 Chemotherapy for non-Hodgkin lymphoma

-Chemotherapy (often called "chemo") refers to the use of drugs to kill cancer cells.
+Chemotherapy (often called chemo) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein (IV) or by mouth (as pills).
 Once the drugs enter the bloodstream, they spread through the body, making this treatment very useful for lymphoma.
 Chemo drugs are also sometimes put right into the spinal fluid to treat lymphoma cells in the brain or spinal cord.

 Doctors give chemo in cycles, in which a round of treatment is followed by a rest period to allow the body time to recover.
 Each chemo cycle usually lasts for a few weeks.
 Most treatments are given in the doctor's office (or clinic) on an outpatient basis, but some must be given in the hospital.

-A patient may start on one combination of drugs and later be switched to a different combination if the first one doesn't seem to be working.
+A patient might start on one combination of drugs and later be switched to a different combination if the first one doesn't seem to be working.

 Possible side effects

-While chemo drugs kill cancer cells, they also damage normal cells, causing side effects.
+Chemo drugs kill cancer cells, but they also damage normal cells, causing side effects.
 The exact side effects depend on the type and dose of drugs used and the length of time they are taken.
 Side effects can include the following: